mahdi-shafiei/STAT-4830/section/11/cheatsheet.md

 *   **The tuning protocol IS part of the algorithm** for empirical comparisons.
 Fair comparisons require tuning nuisance HPs.
 (Ref: Choi et al. [2])
 *   Adopt changes based on **evidence**, considering variance and complexity.

----
-*(References section omitted for brevity in cheat sheet format, but present in main lecture notes)*